microsoft/Windows-driver-samples/print/v4PrintDriverSamples/v4PrintDriver-WSDMon-Bidi-Extension/README.md

 - ServiceID

+> [!NOTE]
-**Note** This sample is for the v4 print driver model.
+> This sample is for the v4 print driver model.

-For more information, see [V4 Driver Connectivity Architecture](http://msdn.microsoft.com/en-us/library/windows/hardware/) and [Bidirectional Communication Schema](http://msdn.microsoft.com/en-us/library/windows/hardware/ff545169(v=vs.85).aspx).
+For more information, see [v4 Driver Connectivity Architecture](https://docs.microsoft.com/windows-hardware/drivers/print/v4-driver-connectivity-architecture) and [Bidirectional Communication Schema](https://docs.microsoft.com/windows-hardware/drivers/print/bidirectional-communication-schema).